 Struggling on in harsh conditions and with injuries is stuff of cycling legend.
 In the 1980 Liège-Bastogne-Liège, Bernard Hinault battled through heavy snow, despite the majority of riders abandoning, to finish nearly 10 minutes ahead of his rivals.
 However, as he grimaced through the biting cold, he finished with two severely frostbitten fingers, which are still numb today.

-Just last year we watched Geraint Thomas continue to ride the Tour de France after fracturing his pelvis early on in the three-week stage race.
+In 2013 we watched Geraint Thomas continue to ride the Tour de France after fracturing his pelvis early on in the three-week stage race.
 Although allowed to take regular painkillers, like ibuprofen and paracetamol, he was regularly being lifted off his bike at the end of the stages.

 Initially, Thomas was told nothing was wrong, so he thought he had to ‘man up’ and crack on.
 However, as Thomas explains: “The next day was the worst day I’ve ever had on the bike.
 Just pain.
 The team realised something wasn’t quite right, so I ended up on the CT scan in hospital.
 That’s when the fracture came up, and I was really down then.